 As we age, our bodies are prone to injury and illness. senior mobilityConsistent osteopathic treatment enhances and maintains senior mobility which can minimize and prevent certain health problems from developing.
 At Swetech Medical Center, we treat patients of all ages and are especially conscious of the unique needs that develop as the body grows older.

 Millions of older adults fall every year, which results in thousands of severe injuries and deaths.
-Staying active is critical to maintain senior mobility and avoid accidents.
-Whether you are stuck at home because of poor weather or public health conditions, staying static leads to weaker muscles and that increases the risk of falls.
+Staying active is critical to maintaining senior mobility and avoiding accidents.
+Whether you are stuck at home because of poor weather or public health conditions, staying static leads to weaker muscles, and that increases the risk of falls.
 With osteopathic treatment, you can keep both your body and mind in good condition.

 By focusing on certain types of exercises and treatments, you and your doctor can improve your physical ability and health.:

 - Strength exercises: Through weightlifting and resistance exercises, you can build strength in your muscles to gain energy and vigor.

 - Endurance exercises: Breathing rate and heart rate can be increased through endurance exercises like walking, climbing stairs, swimming, or even marching in place.

 - Flexibility exercises: Flexibility exercises like stretching and yoga can make it easier to reach down and look over your shoulder, whether you’re tying your shoes or looking behind you while driving.

 - Balance exercises: Working on the lower body through balance-specific strengthening exercises like standing on one foot can improve balance and prevent falls.

 Do not attempt any advanced exercises noted above without discussing the pros and cons with your doctor first.
 You do not want to feel unsteady or attempt a pace that is inappropriate for your body.
 Every methodology isn’t for every patient and it’s important to develop a senior mobility plan that is appropriate for your unique physiology.